nzdavidv/pages/_posts/2025-07-16-StoraLinux4.md

 ## issues
-none really, just /run is too small and there is too much wasted memory in buffer cace
+none really, just /run is too small and there is too much wasted memory in buffer cache

 ```
 root@stora:~# df -h